-You may remove the two buffer layers and only keep the one that shows where they overlap, since that's what we really wanted to know in the first place:
+3. You may remove the two buffer layers and only keep the one that shows where they overlap, since that's what we really wanted to know in the first place:

-7.2.11 Follow Along: Select the Buildings
+7.2.9 Follow Along: Extract the Buildings

 Now you've got the area that the buildings must overlap.
-Next, you want to select the buildings in that area.
+Next, you want to extract the buildings in that area.